icebearcanada/cavsiopy/README.md

 Other packages and requirements
 -------------------------------
-Download the requirements.txt from https://github.com/icebearcanada/cavsiopy
+Download the requirements.txt from our [GitHub repository] (https://github.com/icebearcanada/cavsiopy)

 ```
 $ pip install -r requirements.txt